NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   obtained .obj files in the given directory.
 Type: string.
 Default: "".
 ``--nvm`` Read images and camera poses from this nvm file, as exported by Theia.
 Type: string.
 Default: "".
-``--num_overlaps`` Match an image with this many images (of all camera types) following it in increasing order of timestamp value.
+``--num_overlaps`` Match an image with this many images (of all camera types for the same rig) following it in increasing order of timestamp value.
 Set to a positive value only if desired to find more interest point matches than read from the input nvm file.
 Not suggested by default.
-For advanced controls, run:
+For advanced controls of interest points, run:
   ``rig_calibrator --help | grep -B 2 -A 1 -i sift``.
 Type: integer.
 Default: 0.
 ``--no_nvm_matches`` Do not read interest point matches from the nvm file.
   So read only camera poses.
 This implies ``--num_overlaps`` is positive,